 - Freedom to explore high-risk concepts; three-year fully funded position (min. salary 60,500 EUR (gross) annually)

 - Open, collaborative, basic and interdisciplinary research environment

 - Enabling framework in which to develop interdisciplinary skills; dual mentorship

-- Teaching within IST encouraged (but not required), aiming to create the most conducive environment for the creation and transfer of knowledge
+- Teaching within ISTA encouraged (but not required), aiming to create the most conducive environment for the creation and transfer of knowledge

 - Scientific integrity and leadership training, as well as career development support

-- Joining IST Austria’s and the NOMIS Foundation’s global networks of exceptional, pioneering researchers
+- Joining ISTA’s and the NOMIS Foundation’s global networks of exceptional, pioneering researchers

 - At the time of recruitment (i.e. within 8 months of the application deadline), applicants must have been awarded their PhD and preferably have acquired their first postdoctoral experience and/or interdisciplinary training.
 However, the NOMIS Fellowship Selection Panel will also consider exceptionally promising candidates who fall outside the above criteria.